 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 An entry-level road bike unlocks boundless new potential.
 You get all the freedom of riding through city streets without any of the hassle of owning a car.
-However, there are countless road bikes out there, and it can be hard to pick the right one for you.
+However, there are countless road bikes out there, and it can be hard to find the right affordable road bike for your needs.

-Our guide covers everything you need to know about picking out a beginner road bike under $500.
-We cover the best cheap road bikes for a range of riding styles and give you tips for picking the best bike for you.
+This guide covers everything you need to know about picking a cheap but reliable beginner road bike.
+We cover the best affordable road bikes for a range of riding styles and give you tips for picking the best bike for your needs.

-All the bikes on our list are excellent quality given their price, but only the Vilano Shadow 3.0 exceeds the limitations of this price tag.
+All the bikes on our list are of excellent quality given their reasonable price, but only the Vilano Shadow 3.0 exceeds the limitations of this price tag.

-This is a great bike for this budget.
-While this one bumps right up against our $500 limit, you should still be able to find it at a price that’s within the budget and it far exceeds our expectations.
+This is a great bike for frugal riders.
+You should be able to find it at a price that’s within your budget.
+It far exceeds our expectations.

 This is the kind of bike you can spend years growing into as you refine your cycling skills.

 - Integrated brake-shift lever allows for a more fluid ride

 - Lightweight aluminum frame is high quality for the price

 - 700cc double-walled CNC machined wheels are built to last